BoXHED/BoXHED1.0/README.md

 * **numtrees**<br>
 An integer that shows the hyperparameter *numtree* used in BoXHED.
 * **numtimepartitions**<br>
-Refers to arguments description in function *cv*.
+Refers to arguments description in the function *cv*.
 * **numvarpartitions**<br>
-Refers to arguments description in function *cv*.
+Refers to arguments description in the function *cv*.
 * **shrink**<br>
-Refers to arguments description in function *cv*.
+Refers to arguments description in the function *cv*.

 **Syntax**
 ```